How To Merge and Combine Excel Files

 Combine Sheets in Excel Files With the Move or Copy Option

 The Move or Copy tab option is one you can select to copy full sheets to another Excel spreadsheet.
 Thus, you can copy or move numerous sheets from different files into one spreadsheet.
-The option doesn’t enable you to select cell ranges, but it’s fine for merging full sheets.
+The option does not enable you to select cell ranges, but it is fine for merging full sheets.

 The Consolidate Option